yesinteractive/dadjokes/readme.md

 # FSL: Fresh Squeezed Limonade: README

 FSL (Fresh Squeezed Limonade) is Yes Interactive's continuation and adaptation of the abandonded Limonade PHP micro framework project (https://github.com/sofadesign/limonade) originally created by Fabrice Luraine.
 Below is the original README from Limonade for reference.
-Check back frequently for updates
+Check back frequently for updates.

 ## FSL Installation ##